Pareto's 80-20 Rule Theory

 Of course, to do the necessary analysis, the seller must record the offering to which each new customer responded (which sellers should arguably be doing anyway).

 2. Major accounts selling example

-Most selling organizations have a few large customers which represent a disproportionately large percentage of total sales.
+Most selling organisations have a few large customers which represent a disproportionately large percentage of total sales.